qiaoshun8888/practice/README.md

 DESCRIPTION
 -----------
-Models.py contains Class 'Game', 'State'
+Models.py contains Class 'Game', 'State'.

-Views.py is controller of UI, using TKinter

-ab.py is the alpha beta algorithm
+Views.py is controller of UI, using TKinter. ab.py is the alpha beta algorithm.

-The cut off function is defined in ab.py
+The cut off function is defined in ab.py.
 It does:
   1. Test the game whether it is terminal
   2. Test the time is up

-The evaluation function is defined in Game Class
+The evaluation function is defined in Game Class.

-And the utility of State instance get from the evalutaion function
+And the utility of State instance get from the evalutaion function.
 It does:
  * If there are 4 x in a row: return inf
  * else if there are 4 o in a row: return -inf